Warmer Sea Temperatures and Shifting White Shark Populations are Altering Patterns of Human-White Shark Encounters

 Estimating population size and dynamics of sharks is challenging.
 Large distances are traveled by adults during migrations.
 When pregnant, females separate from the main population to gestate and pup in warm shallow regions like the Southern California Bight, Baiae de Vizcaino and in the Gulf of Califronia in Baja California.
 A separate 2021 study suggests the white shark population for the eastern north Pacific, especially those listed in the Gulf of California, might be underestimated.
 Researchers found that the mortality rates for these white sharks might be underestimated as well, as an illicit fishery for the species was uncovered in the Gulf of California, suggesting that fishers were killing many more white sharks than has been previously understood.

-Since record keeping began by the California Department of Fish and Game between, 82 attacks have occurred in Southern California out of the 215 records (38%) between 1950 and 2023.
-With a shift northward of white sharks, the Red Triangle may be more like the Red Trapezoid, with more white shark encounters shifting northwards with increasing sea surface temperatures.
+With a shift northward of white sharks, the Red Triangle may be more like a Red Trapezoid, with more serious white shark encounters shifting northwards with increasing sea surface temperatures and range shifts of sub adult sharks.

 Avoiding shark attacks